anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 in the certificate issuance procedures for publicly trusted certificates, i.e., those placed in trust stores of browsers, which may be used to connect with devices in the domain.
-In case the on-site components of the target domain cannot be operated securely enough for the needs of an RA, this service should be transferred to an off-site backend component that has a sufficient level of security.
+In case the on-site components of the target domain can not be operated securely enough for the needs of an RA, this service should be transferred to an off-site backend component that has a sufficient level of security.